geonetwork/doc/README.md

 mvn clean install -Platest,all
 ```

-#### Building only one language
+#### Adding a new language

-If you want to build only one language, you will have to edit the file https://github.com/geonetwork/doc/blob/develop/Makefile#L60 and remove the languages you don't want to build the documentation for.
+If you want to add a new language to the build, you will have to edit the file https://github.com/geonetwork/doc/blob/develop/Makefile#L59 and add the languages you want to build the documentation for.

-TODO: Add this as parameter too.
+If you want it to be publicly available on geonetwork-opensource.org webpage, make sure you make a PR with the change and ask for advice on the https://github.com/geonetwork/website project.